1 - Achieve Federal ATO

 • Software Bill of Materials (SBOM)

 • SBOM is essentially the ingredient list for a software product allowing the consumer to understand and manage the associated risks.
-Not only do our scans produces SBOMs but they can be imported as well.
+Anchore Enterprise generates SBOMs during analysis and accepts externally supplied SBOMs as assets attached to app versions.
 SBOMs are used to maintain compliance with CM-8 Information System Component Inventory.

 • Vulnerability Scanning

-• Generating a vulnerability report of both container images, virtual machine files, and source code that map to CVEs (Common Vulnerabilities & Exposures), KEV (Known Exploited Vulnerabilities) and EPSS (Exploit Prediction Scoring System) data.
+• Generating a vulnerability report of container images, virtual machine files, and externally supplied SBOMs that map to CVEs (Common Vulnerabilities & Exposures), KEV (Known Exploited Vulnerabilities) and EPSS (Exploit Prediction Scoring System) data.
 The reports reflect all applicable CVEs, if there are known exploits and the probability of a CVE being exploited.

 • Secure Policy Enforcement

-• Create policy (policies) of image(s) and source code to ensure that only authorized software and containers meet ATO requirements.
+• Create policies for images and SBOMs to ensure that only authorized software and containers meet ATO requirements.

 • DISA STIGs